BarelyAPrincess/ChioriWebServer/docs/scripting/controllers.md

   }
 ```

 While the non-ambiguous methods are non-case sensitive, actions will pass to the catch all method as-is.
-When the action fails, i.e., no hard coded action method nor did the `catchAll` method return true, the server will throw a 404 (Not Found) error.
-If you're in development mode, the error will also include a short description.
+When the action fails, i.e., no hard coded action method was found nor did the `catchAll()` method return true, the server will throw a 404 (Not Found) error.
+If you're in development mode, the error will also include a short description that the action was unhandled.

 ### Using Route File

-Controllers are also compatible with the server route file.
+Controllers are also compatible with the server routing.
 You need to manually capture the action argument or you can define the action use the `vargs` Route parameter.

 **Explicit**
 `pattern "/admin/projects/[projId=]/edit", file "/scripts/projects.controller.groovy", vargs [action:edit]`
 **Normal**
 `pattern "/admin/projects/[projId=]/user/[action=]", file "/scripts/.controller.groovy"`

-See [Routes](Routes) for more help with the Route File.
+See [Routing](/docs/configuration/routing/md) for more help with the Route File.